 The operating model incorporates variability in the system and additional variability can be added to various parts of the management procedure (e.g., sampling error, assessment uncertainty, and implementation error).
 This variability is characterized by replicate simulations, resulting in a distribution of outcomes, which can be described with summary statistics (such as the mean) or by probabilities (such as the proportion of time the catch was below a certain level).
-It is important to note that closed-loop simulations are different than projections because they incorporate the management strategy instead of simply projecting with a specified catch.
+It is important to note that closed-loop simulations are different than assessment projections because they incorporate hypotheses about the system that may be beyond what is useful for tactical decision making.

-The management strategy must be able to be coded in a computer program, although implementation error can be introduced to mimic a real process more closely (e.g., not consistently following the management strategy).
+The management procedure must be able to be coded in a computer program, although implementation error can be introduced to mimic a real process more closely (e.g., not consistently following the management procedure).
 The average of a long-term closed-loop simulation with a consistent management procedure should be very similar to the results of an equilibrium model.
 However, the closed-loop simulation will also provide an insight into the variability of the process.

-The development of a closed-loop simulation framework will involve coding a program that will incorporate the following:
+The development of a closed-loop simulation framework (see IPHC-2017-MSAB10-09 for more details) has involved coding a program that will incorporate the following:

-- Operating models.
-These are meant to represent reality, including the uncertainty about it.
-Multiple operating models will allow for structural uncertainty and alternative hypotheses of reality.
+- Operating model (OM).
+The OM is meant to represent reality, including the uncertainty about it.
+Multiple models making up the OM will allow for structural uncertainty and alternative hypotheses of reality.
 They will have to be selected, coded, and conditioned.
 Conditioning an operating model is to tune it such that it is the best representation of reality possible (as indicated by fits to data).
-Current assessment models used in the ensemble approach are good initial candidates for operating models. - 2.
-Management Strategy - a.
-Data collection.
-This represents the types of data that are collected (e.g., fishery age compositions, survey index), how often they are collected, and the processes that generate them. - b.
+Currently, the two coastwide assessment models (short and long) are used as an operating model.
+In the future, the fleets-as-areas models may be incorporated as well as other individual models yet to be developed. - 2.
+Management Procedure - a.
+Data monitoring.
+This represents the types of data that are collected (e.g., fishery age compositions, survey index), how and how often they are collected, and the processes that generate them. - b.
 Estimation model.
 The method to assess the population can range from simple (e.g., an average of recent survey observations) to complex (e.g., an ensemble of age-structure stock assessment models using multiple sources of data), but its main purpose is to use the simulated data to provide an input for the harvest rule.
 The current assessment approach (ensemble modelling) is likely too time-consuming for a simulation framework, so simplifications will need to be made.
-The simplest approach to mimic the assessment process (but not as realistic) is to add bias and variability to the outcomes of the operating model. - c.
-Harvest strategy.
-The harvest strategy is a common focus of a MSE and is the set of procedures that defines how the total removals are determined.
-The current halibut harvest rule is an aggregate harvest fraction for two areas (16.125% for Areas 3B-4 and 21.5% for Areas 2 and 3A) with a 30:20 biomass based control rule.
-However, this is not always exactly followed, so introducing implementation error will more closely mimic the current situation.
+The simplest approach to mimic the assessment process is to add bias and variability to the outcomes of the operating model. - c.
+Harvest rule.
+This is a common focus of a MSE and is the set of procedures that defines how the total removals are determined.
+Currently, an SPR of 46% defines the fishing intensity which may be modified by a 30:20 control rule.
+This is not always exactly followed, so introducing implementation error will more closely mimic the current paradigm.

 The framework will have to be flexible and compartmentalized to allow changes to be made for each component.
-Initial testing and running of the framework will be done on the current and realized harvest policies identified as part of Task 5, and presented in October 2017.